The Musical Journey of ‘House of the Rising Sun’

 Among British bands seeking rock ‘n’ roll glory was the Animals, led by lead singer Eric Burdon and keyboardist Alan Price.
 The Animals formed in 1958 as the Alan Price Rhythm & Blues Combo.
 The band was renamed the Animals when Eric Burdon joined in 1962.
 Like many bands among them, the Animals aspired to play electric blues.

 The rousing audience response was a pleasant surprise.
 Producer Mickie Most quickly took the band to a recording studio between tour stops to, uh, make the most of it.
-Aside from Burdon’s howling and soulful delivery, it was Alan Price’s hypnotic circular chord pattern in A minor that made the song uniquely theirs.
+Aside from Burdon’s howling and soulful delivery, Alan Price’s hypnotic circular chord pattern in A minor made the song uniquely theirs.

 Here, then, is the band performing a lip-synched version on British television, published by Juan Jose Ceballos Perez via YouTube: